Skip to content

 In detail.
 If you object, we may no longer process your personal data, except where we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or for the establishment, exercise or defense of legal claims.

-You have the right to receive confirmation of whether personal data relating to you is being processed by us, a copy of the personal data being processed and information.
+You have the right to obtain confirmation as to whether personal data concerning you is being processed by us, a copy of the personal data undergoing processing, and information.

 In detail.
-The information we give you access to in such cases is:
+The information we provide you access to in such cases includes:

 • the purposes of the processing;